labujaber1/NWConfigScriptor/README.md

 looked for.
 If ammending existing files they will need to be saved and the file overwritten as the commands are only read in from a file, the file is not kept open for editing.
-If files are added while in debug mode, the file properties will need to be changed in the solution so they included on build.
+If files are added while in debug mode, the file properties will need to be changed in the solution so they are included on build.
 Build action change to 'content', and copy to output to 'Copy if newer'.

  Help, Load file, save file, and append to file options added to right click menu in the editor.
 The load file reads in file content into the editor for editing or appending and